curl/everything-curl/usingcurl-copyas.md

 ## From Safari

-In Safari, the "development" menu is not visible until you go into preferences->Advanced and enable it.
-But once you've done that, you can select "Show web inspector" in that development menu and get to see a new console pop up that is similar to the development tools of Firefox and Chrome.
+In Safari, the "development" menu is not visible until you go into **preferences->Advanced** and enable it.
+But once you have done that, you can select **Show web inspector** in that development menu and get to see a new console pop up that is similar to the development tools of Firefox and Chrome.

 Select the network tab, reload the web page and then you can right click the particular resources that you want to fetch with curl, as if you did it with